Prashant-JT/My-Blockchain-Book/_posts/2021-06-29-introduction.md

 ![](/My-Blockchain-Book/images/Block-link.PNG "Blocks #488867, #488868 and #488869")

 #488868 shown in the middle, has the hash of #488867 as its previous hash.
-The block #488869 has the hash of #488868 as its previous hash, forming the links in the chain.
+The block #488869 has the hash of #488868 as its previous hash, forming the **links in the chain**.

 To summarize, transaction bring about transfer of value in the Bitcoin Blockchain.
 The concept of UTXO defines the inputs and outputs of such a transaction.
 Once a block is verified an algorithmically agreed upon by the miners, it is added to the chain of blocks, called the Blockchain.